DraxCodes/common-issues/Discord.Net-Addons/Embeds/Embeds.md

 ### Conclusion

 That's it.
 That's all there is to building and sending an embed.
-There are certainly more components of an embed you can use such as the Footer or Author, however it's up to you to figure those out.
+There are certainly more components of an embed you can use, however it's up to you to figure those out.
 If you have any further questions regarding this guide, join our server at the link below.

 Author: Draxis#0359